grow

 • No walking on growing beds - soil compaction disturbs the soil food web & prevents effective drainage

-• Prioritise heritage & UK varieties & named varieties (not hybrid seeds)
+• Prioritise heritage & UK varieties & named varieties (not hybrid seeds) & seed saving

 • Grafting with scion wood (cuttings) from local orchards